DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2022-04-11-compare-and-process-applications-across-partner-organisations-and-training-locations-iteration-2.md

 ### Names of organisations in headings

-We have a section for each organisation that the user belongs to.
+The overview page has a section for each organisation that the user belongs to.

 The heading of each section is now ‘Applications to [organisation the user belongs to]’.